Dominick Miserandino: Career

-From 2018 Miserandino served as chief executive officer of the news aggregator Inquisitr.
+From 2018 Miserandino was chief executive officer of the news aggregator Inquisitr.
 During his tenure the site returned to profitability, reported 240% revenue growth in 2019, and increased reliance on traffic from mobile aggregators such as TopBuzz and Flipboard.

 He later became CEO of RetailWire, a retail-industry discussion platform.
 In January 2025 the site announced monthly unique visitors had exceeded 1.3 million during 2024.

 In May 2025 Miserandino was appointed chief marketing officer of Mobile Global Esports Inc. (OTC: MGAM).

-From 2011 to 2014 he served as president of the Press Club of Long Island, a chapter of the Society of Professional Journalists.
+From 2011 to 2014 he was president of the Press Club of Long Island, a chapter of the Society of Professional Journalists.